blbadger/blbadger.github.io/puzzle-projects.md

 			else: c += 1
 		else: c += 1
 ```
 If no digit 1-9 is a legal move at the given position the 'count' variable stays 0 and we use this to test whether a backtrack needs to be made.
-If so, we return the current position to 0 and decrement the index of the list of coordinates to be solved ('i').
+If so, we return the current position to 0 and decrement the index of the list of coordinates to be solved (`i`).
 If all elements of this list have been iterated, we must have filled in a number at all positions so we can return the solved puzzle.
-Finally we call the intertior function 'backtrack()' in the exterior function 'solve()' with the arguments of the puzzle and the list of places to fill in.
+Finally we call the intertior function `backtrack()` in the exterior function `solve()` with the arguments of the puzzle and the list of places to fill in.

 ```python
 	if count == 0: